Coreopsirian/school-registrar/README.md

 Tunnel (ngrok)

-## Features of the system !
+## Features of the system

 ### Authentication & Access Control
-- Only Login with email and password with Remember Me (30-day cookie)
+- No Signup, only Login with email and password with Remember Me (30-day cookie)
 - Two roles created: **Superadmin** and **Registrar**
 - Superadmin manages user accounts  can add , edit, activate/deactivate users
 - Session-based auth on every page with role checks on restricted pages